 Parish Councils are required by law to hold, as a minimum, an Annual General Meeting of the Parish Council (in May) and three other meetings.
-In practice, the full Council meets formally every month.
-Planning applications and other business are on the full Council agenda.
-Details of forthcoming meetings are posted on the Meeting Dates page and on the Parish Council notice boards.
-All these details can be found in the quarterly Parish newsletter.
-Council meetings are held in the Parish Office and are open to the public.
+In practice, the full Council and Planning meets formally every month and the Highways and Finance Committees meet as necessary.
+Details of forthcoming meetings are posted on the Meetings page and on the Parish Council notice boards.
+These formal Council running details and more can be found in the STANDING ORDERS 2018.
+Council meetings are usually held in the Parish Office and are open to the public.

 East Hants District Council as well as the South Downs’ National Park (as the Local Planning Authorities) consult the Parish Council on all planning applications originating in, or of relevance to, the Parish.
-These are considered by the Parish Council’s Planning Committee at its regular meetings.
-Comments and any recommendations are forwarded by the Clerk for consideration to the local planning authority alongside representations made by members of the public or other organisations.
+These are considered by the Parish Council’s Planning Committee and comments and any recommendations are forwarded by the Clerk for consideration to the local planning authority alongside representations made by members of the public or other organisations.
 The planning authority may or may not agree with our views, but can normally be expected to take account of them in determining the outcome of each application.

 Although the Parish Council has no statutory powers in the planning process, its local knowledge, combined with an understanding of the planning system and its feel for local public opinion, means that it can still make a worthwhile contribution to the decision-making process.
 At its meetings, the Parish Council’s Planning Committee examines each application together with associated drawings and documents, and agrees the comments and recommendations to be made to East Hants District Council or the South Downs’ National Park.